Stub protection uses a simple overcurrent protection system to protect the transmission line when the line isolator remains open.

 STUB protection is the function of distance relay.
 When the distance relay gets the open status from the line isolator, it will block the distance protection and enable the STUB protection to protect the area.
 Under STUB protection, the minimum fault current limit is set above the full load current of the line, and delay time is set as zero.

-The delay time is also set to zero or less than the Zone-2 time delay of the lines connected to the bus because if the fault is not isolated instantly, the fault will detect by other connected lines under zone 2 and all the connected lines will trip.
+Engineers set the delay time to zero or less than the Zone-2 time delay of the lines connected to the bus.
+If the system does not isolate the fault instantly, other connected lines under Zone 2 will detect it, and all connected lines may trip.